Particle-Hole Duality, Emergent Fermi Liquids and Fractional Chern Insulators in Moir\'e Flatbands: Supplementary Material

 \section{Supplementary Material}

-In this Supplementary Material we provide technical details of the single-particle Hamiltonians of TLG-hBN and TBG-hBN, the projected interaction, the Hartree-Fock corrections to the single-hole energy, and further numerics corroborating the conclusions about fractional Chern insulators in TBG-hBN.
+In this Supplementary Material we provide technical details of the single-particle Hamiltonians of TLG-hBN and TBG-hBN, the projected interaction, the Hartree-Fock corrections to the single-hole energy, a comparison between the single-hole dispersion and the flat valence band dispersion and further numerics corroborating the conclusions about fractional Chern insulators in TBG-hBN.